surtarso/single-file-php-file-browser/README.md

 - Lists files and folders contained within a specified directory.
 - Allows users to navigate through the directory structure.
 - Differentiates between files and folders.
-- Excludes specific file extensions, such as HTML, PHP, SWP, and CSS, from the listing.
+- Excludes specific file extensions, such as PHP and SWP from the listing.

 [Back to top](#table-of-contents)